computational-mama/cmama-v2/src/projects/microcontrollers.md

 https://youtu.be/iS-ZmNogjL4

-I realised that Pico and Ciruitpython allows you access to the HID (Keyboard and Mouse) events on any computer with buttons, joysticks and even potentiometers.
+I realised that Pico and Ciruitpython allows you access to the [HID](https://en.wikipedia.org/wiki/Human_interface_device) (Keyboard and Mouse) events on any computer with buttons, joysticks and even potentiometers.
+HID basically refers to  any device that 'humans'/people use to connect with the computer like a mouse, keyboard, or even a game controller.
 So I jumped into this head first applying the HID commands to my existing projects in p5js with keypressed and mouse events.
 The project in the video is a generative text randomizer.

 https://youtu.be/3QRVyliTupM